-With COVID-19 taking its toll around the globe, professionals in multiple industries are finding themselves unexpectedly forced to look for new jobs.
+As the pandemic took its toll, professionals in multiple industries found themselves unexpectedly forced to look for new jobs.
 Although IT positions are less likely to be at risk, it makes sense for all workers — including those in IT — to keep their resumes fresh.
-We don't know what the long-term effects of COVID-19 will be on the economy, so it's best to stay prepared.
+We still don't know what the long-term effects of COVID-19 will be on the economy, so it's best to stay prepared.
 Whether you're already engaged in a job search or you simply want to stay prepared, fine-tune your resume so it stands out.

 To perfect your IT resume or simply reinforce the basics of writing a resume (if you need a refresher), follow these five tips.
 After a few quick revisions, you’ll be ready to make a strong first impression with your application.